-SECTION 1 Introduction 85 Section 1.1 Section 1.2 Use this chapter together with other materials that explain your drug coverage SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in wh Section 2.1 What are the drug payment stages for HealthSun HealthAdvantage Plan members?
-SECTION 3 We send you reports that explain payments for your drugs and which payment Section 3.1 Section 3.2 Stage you are in 86 SECTION 4 There is no deductible for HealthSun HealthAdvantage Plan 87 Section 4.1 You do not pay a deductible for your Part D drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and Section 5.1 you pay your share 88 Section 5.1 Section 5.2 A table that shows your costs for a one-month supply of a drug Section 5.2 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply he Section 5.4 A table that shows your costs for a long-term up to a 90-day supply of a drug Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,130 SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs 91 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for you drugs Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year SECTION 8 Additional benefits information 93 Section 8.1 Our plan offers additional benefits 93 SECTION 9 Section 9.1 get them of Section 0.2 giving you the vaccine Section 9.2 i ou may want to can us at internoer services before you get a vaccination 94
+SECTION 1 Introduction .85 Section 1.1 Section 1.2 Use this chapter together with other materials that explain your drug coverage SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when า Section 2.1 you get the drug SECTION 3 We send you reports that explain payments for your drugs and which payment Section 3.1 Section 3.2 Stage you are in SECTION 4 There is no deductible for HealthSun HealthAdvantage Plan .87 Section 4.1 You do not pay a deductible for your Part D drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and 00 Section 5.1 you pay your share 88 . ՋՋ Section 5.1 Section 5.2 A table that shows your costs for a one-month supply of a drug Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 A table that shows your costs for a long-term up to a 90-day supply of a drug Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,130 .
+90 SECTION 6 During the Coverage Gap Stage, the plan provides some drug coverage Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs .
+91 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 92 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the ye ar SECTION 8 Additional benefits information .93 Section 8.1 Our plan offers additional benefits .
+93 SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of Section 9.2 You may want to call us at Member Services before you get a vaccination